t-aus-m/mpquic-dmtp-draft/draft-tjohn-quic-multipath-dmtp.md

 - A transport parameter to enable deadline-aware streams.
 - A DEADLINE_CONTROL frame to signal stream deadlines.
-- Optional support for a TIMESTAMP frame for improved per-path delay feedback.
+- Optional support for a ACK_EXTENDED frame for improved per-path delay feedback.
 - Optional AFEC support via an extra transport parameter and two frames for source and repair symbol metadata.

 This preserves the original wire format, ensuring interoperability with both {{QUIC-MULTIPATH}} and {{QUIC}} endpoints that do not implement these extensions.